 - All training will comply with the standards and requirements set by the Department of Health Intercollegiate Document Safeguarding Adults: Roles and Competencies for Healthcare Staff (August 2018) in addition to any applicable training strategies published by Safeguarding Partners for the local authority area. - All RMT staff must receive safeguarding training at the level according to their role as stated within the chart below.
 The chart shows a framework of training levels underpinned by Agenda for Change Knowledge and Skills framework (KSF) Core Dimension 3 which focuses on maintaining and promoting the health, safety and security of all those who come into contact with RMT services. - All RMT staff must receive Safeguarding Adults training every three years.
-Staff must access training within three months of commencing in post.
-There are a number of different levels of training dependent on the RMT staff role, specialism and contact with service users.
+Staff receive training at induction, and must access online training within one month of commencing in post.
+There are a number of different levels of training dependent on the RMT staff role, specialism and contact with service users. - The training needs analysis chart below details RMT training requirements:

-Core Practice Level Staff Group Delivery Method Frequency of Update Safeguarding Adults All staff whose employment involves adult provision E-learning New staff as per induction Other Staff - 3 yearly 3 All RMT therapists (including those who supervise clinicians) CEO DDSL 1 day face-to-face training plus 2 hours related directed learning 3 yearly update 4 DSL 1 day face-to-face training 3 yearly update
+Core Practice Level Staff Group Delivery Method Frequency of Update Safeguarding Adults , All staff whose employment involves adult provision E-learning New staff as per induction Other Staff - 2 yearly 3 All RMT therapists (including those who supervise clinicians) CEO DDSL E-learning or face-to- face 2 yearly update 4 DSL 1 day face-to-face training 2 yearly update